Crockpot Anasazi Bean Soup

 - I cooked this soup on high for 10 hours or longer, until about half of the beans have disintegrated into the soup and the cabbage is mostly dissolved.
 My large crock pot is the original “slow-cooker” type, which may cook a bit less hot than some.
 If you have a newer model, you might want to cook on high 4-5 hours, then reduce to low.

-- After about 8 hours, remove ham rind if using, then taste for seasoning and ham bouillon or ham flavor concentrate if needed.
-(I like Goya Ham Flavor Concentrate or ham buillon from Penzeys.
-Use of this is optional, and will depend on how much flavor is in your ham.
+- After about 8 hours, remove ham rind if using, then taste for seasoning and add ham bouillon or ham flavor concentrate if desired.
+(Use of this is optional, and will depend on how much flavor is in your ham.
 If you have really good ham you might not need it.)
-I often add more garlic powder and onion powder at this time too.

 - You could cook this on the stove if you don’t have a crock pot or want it done sooner.
 For stovetop cooking, add all ingredients to heavy soup pot and simmer about 3 hours, or until beans are very well done and cabbage has disintegrated into the soup.

 - I would increase the amount of water I started out with by several cups if I cooked it on the stove, since some of the liquid will evaporate.
-Check for seasoning after a few hours, and add more ham buillon, garlic powder, and onion powder as desired.
+Check for seasoning after a few hours, and add more ham ham flavor base as desired.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Dried beans are considered a “good carb” on the South Beach Diet, but you’d have to leave out the carrots for this Crockpot (or Stovetop) Anasazi Bean and Cabbage Soup to be approved for phase one.
-Also remember that serving sizes are limited to 1/3 to 1/2 cup of beans for phase one, so have a small serving of soup with a green salad on the side.
-Soup with Beans is too high in carbs for a traditional low-carb diet.
+Dried beans are considered a “good carb” on the original South Beach Diet, but you’d have to leave out the carrots for this Crockpot Anasazi Bean Soup to be approved for phase one.
+Soup with Beans is probably too high in carbs to be suitable for a traditional low-carb diet but check nutritional information and see what you think.

 Find More Recipes Like This One: